strvntrl/clutch-disc-production-system/README.md

 * Configure the database connection according to your local environment.
 #ord

-> Do not commit sensitive credentials or environment files to the repository.

 ### 5. Run the Application

 Start the application using your configured local PHP development environment or web server.